BensonNgu/Template/src/license-guides/ChooseGoodLicense.md

 **Key Points**:
 - It is one of the most permissive licenses.
 - Often used when you want minimal restrictions on how your software is used.

+**Example Scenario**: You created a small JavaScript library and want the widest adoption possible.

 ---